 I have a checklist that brands and marketers use to determine whether their content is shareable:

-On an average, there might be thousands of posts in each user’s social media feed.
-How do you ensure he/she stops scrolling at your post?
+On average, there might be thousands of posts in each user’s social media feed.
+So how do you ensure he/she stops scrolling at your post?
 One, keep it short.
-For brands, social is all about saying more with less words.
+For brands, social is all about saying more with fewer words.
 With people’s ever decreasing attention span, this is important.
 Two, make it visually appealing.
 It must be something that attracts attention immediately and is easy on the eyes.

 Shareable content always has an element that makes it unique.
 More often that not, it’s the brand’s personality reflected in that content.
 Brand personality is a mix of tone, colors, visuals and of course, the kind of content you are sharing.

-Now, basis the tweet’s tone, think of Discovery as a person.
-I bet you thought - young, sassy, smart, funny, and relevant.
+Now, based on the tweet’s tone, think of Discovery as a person.
+I bet you thought – young, sassy, smart, funny, and relevant.
 That’s Discovery’s brand personality.
 This tweet was retweeted 179 times!